-The programs specified in PathName should not continuously write to STDOUT or STDERR.
-If required, please redirect STDOUT and STDERR to some file.
+- The processes specified in the PathName attribute must not continuously write to STDOUT or STDERR.
+If required, redirect STDOUT and STDERR to some file. - The process must not modify its arguments.
+If the process modifies its arguments, the Process agent will not be able to monitor the process.